atharvajagtap29/OpenRAG-Stack/README.md

 ## ✅ Conclusion

-OpenRAG is built with extensibility and production-readiness in mind.
+ContextQ is built with extensibility and production-readiness in mind.
 It supports modular integrations with any LLM or vector database, and is easily deployable on any AWS stack.

 > Want to contribute or extend?
 Fork it, plug in your models, and scale.